Wahabpora: Al-Mehdi Chowk

 Al-Mehdi Chowk is the central part of Wahabpora.
 This area is named after 12th Shia Imam Imam Mahdi.
 This area consists of head offices of many organisations like as Almehdi Islamic Library, Raheislam Organisation, Ali Asgar a.s.
 Relief Trust, JK Bank Khidmat Centre, Mosvi Computers, Mosiviyat Enclave, Mosvey Abad and Matam-Sarai Asadshah Peermohlla.
 Mosvey Cemetery is also located in this region.
 This area playing an important role for economy and culture of the village.
 It is called the Business Hub of Wahabpora.
 It is also the centre of Islam Naab.

-Mosviyat Enclave

-Mosviyat Enclave is the official residence of Patron of Raheislam Organisation and Mosvi Youth Club located at Almehdi Chowk, Mosviabad, Wahabpora.

 Wahabpora

 Meaning of Wahabpora

 The name Wahabpora is made of two words:

 Wahab and Pora, Wahab is a name of Allah which means provider or one who gives and in common language Pora is used to indicate any region, village or town.
 So Wahabpora means region of providers which provides humanitarian services to all.